chef-boneyard/chef-web-docs-2016/includes_openstack/includes_openstack_architecture.rst

+..
+The contents of this file are included in multiple topics.
+..
+This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-This section will provide you with an overview of the currently supported deployment scenarios for **Chef for OpenStack**.
+This section will provide you with an overview of the currently supported deployment scenarios for |chef openstack|.
 You should already familiar with the projects for the OpenStack "Grizzly" release:

 |grizzly|